Easy cycling trip on peaceful roads, cypress tree-lined country lanes and lovely bike paths

-All bikes are equipped with a padlock and key that must be used at all times when not riding the bike, as well as luggage pannier attachments at the rear and 1 rear side bag per bike, 1 front bag and map compartment, front and back lights, puncture repair kit, pump and spare inner tube, all of which you should know how to use.
+All bikes are equipped with a padlock and key that must be used at all times when not riding the bike, as well as luggage pannier attachments at the rear, mobile phone holder, front and back lights, puncture repair kit, pump and spare inner tube, all of which you should know how to use.
+One rear pannier bag is included for each bike.
 One of every 2 bikes has a KM distance counter.

 PRICES FOR 5-DAY BIKE RENTAL

 Prices include bike delivery, collection and theft insurance.

 |All accomodations are carefully selected because of their location, atmosphere and/or unique services.
 You will stay in comfortable family run 3 star hotels or equivalent agriturismo (farm houses).
 They are all different in style and all rooms have private bathrooms.
 Two of the accommodations have a swimming pool.